golubitsky/blog/_posts/2022-04-12-Practice-Log-1.md

 - To get descending intervals 1) rename "up" to "down"; 2) rename "with" to "against" 3) rename "against" to "with".
 - Again, "with gravity" means up 4ths/down 5ths; "against gravity" means down 4ths/up 5ths.
 - One can imagine that there _would_ be value in finding symmetries in such a way.

+I imagine Coltrane's _Giant Steps_ might offer some insight on this question; as Eric Nisenson wrote on page 86 of _The Making of Kind of Blue_, it signaled the culmination of the bebop era, and by extension of conventional harmony in Jazz, thereby having some measure of equivalence to the era of Mahler -> Schoenberg:

+> At the time of _Kind of Blue_, Coltrane felt that he had not yet brought his obsession with conventional harmony to its ultimate point.
+With the tune "Giant Steps" he did so, and now the bebop era had finally come to its close.

 ## 2-5-1s in the left hand with bebop scale in the right hand